phedoreanu/mt7610u_wifi_sta_v3002_dpo_20130916/README.md

 to fix compilation issues.

+Use ALARM `dkms-mt7610`.

+The sources are from the fork:

-Modified usb wifi driver for TP_link TL-WDN5200 on Linux.
+Support for TP_link TL-WDN5200 on Linux.
 1. modified:   common/rtusb_dev_id.c
  * add product id for TL-WDN5200
 1. modified:   include/os/rt_linux.h